-On August 1, 2023, the Company announced that its Board of Directors approved a share repurchase program (the "Share Repurchase Authorization") pursuant to which \$300.0 million of its common stock may be repurchased in the aggregate, by means of open market transactions, block transactions, privately negotiated purchase transactions or any other purchase techniques, including 10b5-1 trading plans.
-The timing and amount of any shares repurchased under the Share Repurchase

-Authorization are based on market conditions and other factors.
+On August 1, 2023, the Company announced that its Board of Directors approved a share repurchase program (the "Share Repurchase Authorization") pursuant to which an aggregate \$300.0 million of its common stock may be repurchased, by means of open market transactions, block transactions, privately negotiated purchase transactions or any other purchase techniques, including 10b5-1 trading plans.
+The timing and amount of any shares repurchased under the Share Repurchase Authorization are based on market conditions and other factors.
 All shares of the Company's common stock repurchased have been recorded as treasury stock under the cost method.
 The Company reflects share repurchases in its condensed consolidated financial statements once the transaction is settled.

-As of September 30, 2023, the Company had repurchased 579,798 shares for \$114.2 million, under the Share Repurchase Authorization, with the total remaining value under the Share Repurchase Authorization being \$185.8 million.
+During the second quarter of fiscal 2024, the Company repurchased 375,041 shares for \$72.1 million under the Share Repurchase Authorization.
+As of December 31, 2023, a total of 954,839 shares have been repurchased under the Share Repurchase Authorization for \$186.3 million, with the total remaining value being \$113.7 million.

-12. Benefit for Income Taxes
+14. (Benefit) Provision for Income Taxes

 The Company computes its tax provision (benefit) for interim periods by applying the estimated annual effective tax rate ("AETR") to year-to-date income from operations and adjusting for discrete items arising in that quarter.
 However, if the Company is unable to make a reliable estimate of its AETR, then the actual effective tax rate for the year-to-date period may be the best estimate.
 For the three months ended September 30, 2022, the Company computed its tax provision (benefit) using the AETR approach.
-However, for the three months ended September 30, 2023, the Company recorded the actual effective tax rate as it was determined that the AETR approach was not the most appropriate estimate to be applied to the year-to-date pretax (loss) income given small changes in the forecast of pre-tax (loss) income would result in significant changes in the AETR.
+However, starting with the six months ended December 31, 2022, the Company recorded the actual effective tax rate as it was determined that the AETR approach was not the most appropriate estimate to be applied to the year-to-date pretax (loss) income given small changes in the forecast of pre-tax (loss) income would result in significant changes in the AETR.
+For the three and six months ended December 31, 2023, the Company again recorded the actual effective tax rate as it was determined that the AETR approach was not the most appropriate estimate.

-Benefit for income taxes was \$17.5 million and \$93.5 million for the three months ended September 30, 2023 and 2022, respectively, resulting in effective tax rates of 33.6% and 89.3%, respectively.
-Income tax benefit decreased due to a change in the Company's approach to computing its tax provision (benefit) for interim periods to an actual effective tax rate method.
+Benefit for income taxes was \$15.7 million for the three months ended December 31, 2023 and income tax expense was \$49.6 million for the three months ended December 31, 2022, resulting in effective tax rates of 42.1% and (298.0)%, respectively.
+Income tax benefit primarily increased due to the prior year's change in the Company's approach to computing its tax provision (benefit) for interim periods to an actual effective tax rate method.